.

 The lager scooters are the most popular choice for getting around and you'll see them parked everywhere.
 Honda and Suzuki scooters are the most popular brands.
 Also surprisingly the most common models look very similar!
 The most popular models are the basic Honda Forza or Honda Fusion and the Suzuki Skywave.
 Also surprising was that almost all of them did not have transparent wind shields.

-Even in the suburbs you'd be hard pressed to large numbers of motorcycles but they are there, just go to a motorcycle park lot to checked them all out.
+Even in the suburbs you'd be hard pressed to see large numbers of motorcycles but they are there, just go to a motorcycle park lot to checked them all out.

 Late at night I started seeing a few more scooters zooming around all of them where 'pimped' or 'modded' with running lights everywhere.
 It was nice to see since I rarely saw any motorcycles or scooters actually being ridden on the road.
 Considering their brilliant public transport system its not hard see why you'd need a car, motorcycle or scooter for most daily activities in Tokyo.